jimbobbennett/mutt-matcher-iot/deploy-device-code.md

 - Unless you have a dog of the relevant breed handy, you can test the app out by loading one of the pictures from the [model-images/testing-images](./model-images/testing-images) and having that on your screen, then pointing the camera on the Mutt Matcher at your screen.

 - The `requirements-macos.txt` file has been tested on an M1 mac running macOS Big Sur 11.5.2.
 If you have any issues on other configurations, you may need to change the versions of the Pip packages installed.

+- The `requirements-windows.txt` file has been tested on a Intel PC running Windows 10 21H1.
+If you have any issues on other configurations, you may need to change the versions of the Pip packages installed.

 ## Final result